equinor/septic-config-generator/docs/Howto_SCG.md

 or separator trains, or to distinguish between non-similar groups of wells such as production wells and injection wells, simply create another sheet (in the same or a new Excel file) and define the new source similarly with a unique id.

-A template file can only use one source, so in some cases it may be necessary to repeat information on two or more sources.
+A template file can only iterate over one source, so in some cases it may be necessary to repeat information in two or more sources.
 If using Excel files, it may be a good idea to maintain one complete set of values in one sheet and reference the corresponding cells from the other sheets.